Best color LED smart bulbs

 Runner-up color LED smart bulb

 Yes, we did award the LIFX Color 1000 a higher score than the Philips Hue.
 Philips earned its “best” nod by virtue of the Hue system’s broad collection of styles and its numerous compatible accessories.
 If you just want color A19 (or BR30) bulbs, LIFX has the better product.
 This is especially true if you’re installing them in canister lamps, because they’re the brightest bulbs in this roundup.
+We also like the LIFX+ color LED smart bulb, which has an array of infrared LEDs that will help your home security camera see in the dark.

 Smart light bulb protocols and features